etcet/HNES/README.md

 Thanks to Vishnu Rajeevan for adding more keyboard shortcuts.

-Thanks to Lewis Pollard for highlighting a story once you've opened it
+Thanks to Lewis Pollard for highlighting a story once you've opened it and redirecting to the front page when you hit an expired link.